Video of toddler 'besties' running toward each other, hugging in NYC goes viral

 Two toddlers in New York City are warming hearts all over Facebook after one dad posted a video of these two 'besties.'

-Maxwell and Flannigan are described as inseparable.
+Maxwell and Finnegan are described as inseparable.
 The two-year-olds have only known each other for over a year, and Maxwell's dad says they are partners in crime.

 "When they are away from each other, they are always asking about one another," Michael D Cisneros told ABC.
 "They go to music class together, Dana Banana, and they love to dance- both are excellent dancers."

-Michael Cisneros told ABC they play tennis with Flannigan's parents and bought gear for the boys to play as well.
-In another video Cisneros said "We have two dogs and Flannigan's parents have one.
+Michael Cisneros told ABC they play tennis with Finnegan's parents and bought gear for the boys to play as well.
+In another video, Cisneros said "We have two dogs and Finnegan's parents have one.
 They are both yelling at our dog Bella to stop barking."

 The reaction from people on Facebook: Keep spreading love.